calebsmith/gdi-intro-python/set2/slides/part2.md

 @@@

-###Let's Develop It

-* Write a program that uses at least one function to solve a geometry problem

-* The program will generally have three steps:

-    * Obtain input
-    * Call a function to calculate the answer
-    * Display the answer

-* Hint: You can take user input with raw_input() as before, or use the example below to take arguments from the command line
-* Download [geometry.py](http://calebsmith.github.io/gdi-intro-python/examples/geometry.py) and use it as an example

-Note: Let's Develop It 15 Minutes
-@@@

 ###Import statements

 The **import** statement allows us to use Python code that is defined in one file in a different file, or inside of the shell.